About ISO 22000 Certification

 2. On-Site Audit

-Readiness analysis with evaluation and review of the management system description, assessment of documented processes, and optional follow-up audit (to verify corrective actions).
+Readiness analysis with evaluation and review of the management system description, assessment of documented processes, and follow-up audit (to verify corrective actions), if applicable.

 3. Certificate and Seal